Mattituck, New York Circa 1760 Town Landmark MK-84

 A Garden Reimagined

-The half-acre, with a pool quietly added.
+The half-acre, with a pool thoughtfully added.

 The half-acre garden, reimagined with a pool